preetsanjam/data-structures/notes.md

     - A list and an array are not the same because an array supports just a single data type.
 An array is a collection of homogeneous elements.

 - **Tuple:**
     - A tuple is immutable.
 It means elements cannot be added to a tuple once it is created.
 It cannot be changed.

+- `deque` stands for "double-ended queue" (pronounced "deck").
+It is a list-like container that allows for efficient appending and popping of elements from both ends (left and right) of the sequence.